Athenian-Computer-Science/calculate-sum-variable-intro-assignment-template/README.md

 * Prints the result in a nicely formatted sentence.

 **Extensions**
-* Include the two numbers being added in the printed response, in addition to the sum.
+* Include the numbers being added in the printed response, in addition to the sum.
 * **Challenge** Can you do this in only 4 lines?

 ## Example (sample inputs in parentheses)